mbaghirov85/AssessmentSS/README-IMPLEMENTED.md

 * fixed the CodeBehind
 * aligned the page with the master-content principle (like default.aspx)
 * fixed the customer notes field
-* added new label to handle the output messages and make the page more interactive
+* added a new label to handle the output messages and make the page more interactive
 * added 2 missing fields for customer contact
 * removed the direct service call (decoupled from the CustomerService)
 * implemented the WebApiCalls through the newly added service called RestfulCustomerService